aMidnightNova/UnityAsyncImageLoader/README.md

+This Fork impliments the FreeImage libs from https://github.com/Yellow-Dog-Man/FreeImage/

 # Unity Asynchronous Image Loader

 [`ImageConversion.LoadImage`](https://docs.unity3d.com/ScriptReference/ImageConversion.LoadImage.html) and `Texture2D.LoadImage` are slow when loading large images (greater than 2K) at runtime.
 They blocks the Unity main thread when loading the image for a duration between a hundred milliseconds and even a few seconds.
 This is a dealbreaker for those games and applications that want to load those images programmatically at runtime.